VukMar/maze-and-astar-react/README.md

 There is still room for improvement, this is something i eneded up creating in a day for practice.
 Maybe i will return to this to make it neat and a fun interactive maze game to publish on my [website.](https://vukmaric.rs)

-The mobile devices have issues when viewing the page!
-Smaller screen means less viewing area and the maze navigation is harder!
-Will try to enhance the mobile usage in the future.

 ## Usage

 To use this project, follow these steps: